surajkadapa/surajkadapa.github.io/src/content/post/virt_mem/index.md

 ---
 title: "Virtual Memory Internals: How It Works and Why It Matters"
-description: "This post is an example of how to add a cover/2hero image"
+description: "How memory is used by processors"
 publishDate: "16 March 2025"
 coverImage:
   src: "./cover.jpg"